huangk/RestAPI/README.md

 2. Install the above app packate in Tomcat by using the followng command.
 Of course, we could install in through the Tomcat console http://<ip address>:8080

-        cp /home/<user>/RestAPI/target/restapi.war /usr/local/pache-tomcat-7.0.59/webapps
+        cp /home/<user>/RestAPI/target/restapi.war /usr/local/apache-tomcat-7.0.59/webapps

 3. Start Tomcat

         /user/local/apache-tomcat-7.0.59/bin/startup.sh

-4. Do smoke test of the rest api by the command to get "Hey, This is REST API" back
+4. Do smoke check of the rest api by the command to get "Hey, This is REST API" back

         wget http://<ip address>:8080/restapi/v1
         Hey, This is REST API